Anhysteretic/VexRobot/README.md

 # vexRoboticsTank
 A tank I built in gateway classs

+# Build

+This tank involves two tank tread like in a regular tank.
+There are two motors on each sides.
+The motors...

 # Layout
 The layout/picture of the tank may be released.
 This is a Vex 4 code.